christianspecht/roboshell-backup/readme.md

 # RoboShell Backup

 RoboShell Backup is a simple personal backup tool.
-It uses Microsoft's [RoboCopy](http://en.wikipedia.org/wiki/Robocopy) to copy files, and it is written in [Windows PowerShell](http://en.wikipedia.org/wiki/Windows_PowerShell).
+It uses Microsoft's [RoboCopy](https://en.wikipedia.org/wiki/Robocopy) to copy files, and it is written in [PowerShell](https://en.wikipedia.org/wiki/PowerShell).

-See [http://christianspecht.de/roboshell-backup](http://christianspecht.de/roboshell-backup) for more information.
+See [https://christianspecht.de/roboshell-backup](https://christianspecht.de/roboshell-backup) for more information.

 ### License

-RoboShell Backup is licensed under the [MIT License](http://christianspecht.de/roboshell-backup/#license).
+RoboShell Backup is licensed under the [MIT License](https://christianspecht.de/roboshell-backup/#license).